jfuruness/lib_ddos_simulator/README.md

 Runs a ***STATEFUL*** API.
 Note that this should ***NEVER*** be run in a production environment.
 Also note that you use this ***AT YOUR OWN RISK***.
 Just assume it's broken.

-To see commands, go to http://localhost:5000/apidocs/
+To see endpoints, run the API using the commands below and go to http://localhost:5000/apidocs/

 #### From the command line:
 ```bash